-Today a British overseas territory, these beautiful islands have been claimed throughout their history by the Dutch, the Danes, the French and the British.
+Today a British overseas territory, these beautiful islands have been claimed throughout their history by the Dutch, the Danes, the French, and the British.
 The capital is Road Town on the main island of Tortola, from where you can go sailing by chartering a yacht in the BVI and set off on a unique sailing adventure.
 Also worth visiting is the Virgin Gorda island - home to the Baths which is a labyrinth of beachside boulders.

-The bulk of the local population lives on the islands of Tortola and Virgin Gorda, while Anegada, Jost Van Dyke, Peter Island and The Settlement are mostly visited by boating lovers.
+The bulk of the local population lives on the islands of Tortola and Virgin Gorda, while Anegada, Jost Van Dyke, Peter Island, and The Settlement are mostly visited by boating lovers.
 Cruising through the area you will see multiple islands to discover in this beautiful part of the Caribbean sea: a yacht charter in the British Virgin Islands is a must if you want to call yourself a true sailor.

-The British Virgin Islands is a haven for tourists - its white sands, clear waters and incredible weather, it is no surprise that tourism makes up 45% of the British Virgin Islands national income.
+The British Virgin Islands is a haven for tourists - its white sands, clear waters, and incredible weather, it is no surprise that tourism makes up 45% of the British Virgin Islands' national income.

-The 'must-visits' in the British Virgin Islands are its white sand beaches, The Baths and snorkelling on its incredible coral reefs.
+The 'must-visits' in the British Virgin Islands are its white sand beaches, The Baths, and the snorkel spots on its incredible coral reefs.
 The British Virgin Islands has countless white sand beaches that, along with the incredible weather, make the perfect place to sit back and soak in the sun.
-Notable beaches are White Bay, Savannah Bay and Cow Wreck Beach.
+Notable beaches are White Bay, Savannah Bay, and Cow Wreck Beach.
 Cow Wreck Beach is particularly great for families with young children as the waters are only waist-high near the shore.
 It's also a great place to go on a fishing trip from!

-Every island in the British Virgin Islands is surrounded by coral reefs making the BVI the perfect place to experience sealife.
+Every island in the British Virgin Islands is surrounded by coral reefs making the BVI the perfect place to experience sea life.

 The best time to visit the British Virgin Islands varies.
-The areas busiest time of year is the winter but September to November can be a great time to visit to avoid the busier season and make the most of lower prices.
+The area's busiest time of year is the winter but September to November can be a great time to visit to avoid the busier season and make the most of lower prices.
 Hurricane season is from June to November which is certainly not ideal for sailors.
 Keen sailors should visit the British Virgin Islands in March when the BVI Spring Regatta is held annually.
 Divers should also plan their trip for Winter or Spring when underwater visibility levels are the best as the summer is terrible for visibility levels.